JimmyMcKegger/b2bHeadless/README.md

 poetry shell && uvicorn main:app --reload
 ```

-### 6. Optionally add an exexutable script in your PATH to startup the app:
+### 6. Optionally add an executable script in your PATH to startup the app:

 Example script:
 ```